 Come fall, when campers, anglers, water skiers, and other warm-weather enthusiasts pretty much abandon the lake, Big Mac becomes water fowl hunting territory.
 Clear Creek Waterfowl Management Area at the end of the lake attracts substantial numbers of Canadian geese, which can be hunted on the controlled shooting area, as well as much of the rest of the lake.
 Winter is an invitation to ice boaters, eagle viewers, skaters and backpackers, adding to the lake’s year round appeal.

-Keith County is home to two first-class golf courses—Bayside Golf Course located at Lake McConaughy and West Winds Golf Club located in Ogallala.
+Keith County is home to two first-class golf courses—Bayside Golf Course located at Lake McConaughy and Crandall Creek Golf Club located in Ogallala.

 The Lake McConaughy region is considered one of the richest ornithological attractions in the Great Plains.
 “It’s the best place in the state and the third best in the country to go birding,” according to University of Nebraska life science professor and author Dr. Paul Johnsgard.
 More than 320 species of birds have been identified in the area, as well as more than 100 breeding species.
 Bald eagle congregate below Kingsley Dam in the winter, with as many as 368 eagles sited in the area in one day.